feliosphere/firestore-file-load/README.md

 ### With Schema Transformation

-Transform flat CSV data into nested structures using `schema.json`.
+Transform flat CSV data into nested structures using a JSON schema file.
+The schema file name should match your CSV file (e.g., `questions.json` for `questions.csv`), or you can specify a custom path with `-s`.

 **CSV** (`questions.csv`):
 ```csv